chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary-solver/sedimentation-64-particles/sedimentation-64-particles.rst

 Parameter file
 ---------------

-We explain every part of this prm file in detail.
+We explain every part of this parameter file in detail.
 In each section of the parameter file, we describe relevant parameters.
-The omitted parameters are only user preference parameters and do not impact the simulation results.
-For more detail on these parameter we suggest visiting the :doc:`../../../parameters/parameters`.
+The omitted parameters are only user preference parameters and have no impact on the simulation results.
+For more information on these parameters we suggest visiting the :doc:`../../../parameters/parameters`.

 Simulation and IO control
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~